jihyungSong/launchpad-backup/README.md

 </code>
 </pre>

-You can fill out all of tfvars in each parts.
+You can fill out all of `.tfvars` in each parts.

 #### 3. Terraform plan